DrDrewCain/Statistics/README.md

 Requirement -
 - Build bootstrap pointwise confidence bands for smooth around the default smooth with smooth.spline.
 - add the linear fit as well to see if it falls inside the bands or not.
-- For 20 points extra credit, do the bootstrapping without the residuals by taking the x,y pairs at random in bootstrapping process
+- To Do * do the bootstrapping without the residuals by taking the x,y pairs at random in bootstrapping process

 Assignment 3 gave me quite a headache to figure out because this course was my first time programming in R and I wasn't too familiar with the various techniques and libraries which R contains.
 Although, I knew that R was similar to Python and C I knew that it was a language that I still was not familiar with.
 So I spent a lot of time trying to read the various documentations that was widely available to help me figure out the ways to create this bootstrap function.

+Do not copy my code.
+The following repository is to showcase my work as well as my logic on how to solve the assignment.
+It is not my fault if at any point a student copies my code as their own.
+Please keep in high regards to Academic Integrity before you think about copying my code.
+If discovered that my code has been copied I will be make this repository private.